tlksio/docs/roadmap.md

 - [ ] Public Profile: Followers users list
 - [ ] Paginate follower users on profile
 - [ ] Modify the youtube player for adding features like "whach it later", can we do that?
+- [ ] Show publisher of the talk and its publication date
+- [ ] Clicking play on youtube player should increase views on the talk
+- [ ] Show upvoters on detailed talk view

 ### 0.3.0